ayhandev/Big-Code/README.md

 Contributions to this project are not accepted.
 The code editor is provided "as is," and further modifications or distributions are not allowed according to the terms of the license.

 # Issues
-Report any issues or feature requests to us on Instagram @big_code_official
+Report any issues or feature requests to us on Instagram @big_code_tm